Simple commodity production: Textual sources of the concept

-In this situation of simple exchange, Marx argues (like Adam Smith did), that a given quantity of living labour would ordinarily always command an (approximately) equivalent amount of labour objectified in commodities (if that wasn't the case, the trade imbalances would cause the trading system of independent producers to break down after a while, when the costs of trade became too high and the gains too low).
+In this situation of simple exchange, Marx argues (like Adam Smith did) that a given quantity of living labour would ordinarily always command an (approximately) equivalent amount of labour objectified in commodities (if that wasn't the case, the trade imbalances would cause the trading system of independent producers to break down after a while, when the costs of trade became too high and the gains too low).
 However, Marx continues, in all modes of production where one or more social classes own the means of production, while commoners own only their ability to work for a living, this general equivalence does not exist (because commoners or workers perform surplus labour, and unequal exchange occurs).
 This explained why Adam Smith, who believed that labour is the substance of value, mistakenly concluded that when wage-labour coexists with capital and landed property, labour is no longer “the immanent measure which regulates the exchange value of commodities”.
-According to Marx, Smith should have concluded instead, that the expressions “quantity of labour” (or embodied/objectified labour) and “value of labour” (i.e. living labour commanded in exchange) are no longer the same in a class society (which, Marx notes, was later also pointed out by David Ricardo).
+According to Marx, Smith should have concluded instead, that the expressions “quantity of labour” (or embodied/objectified labour) and “value of labour” (i.e. living labour commanded in exchange) are no longer identical in a class society (which, Marx notes, was later also pointed out by David Ricardo).

 In his 1894 preface to Capital, Volume 3, Friedrich Engels argued that:

 "...at the beginning of Volume 1...
 Marx takes simple commodity production as his historical presupposition, only later, proceeding from this basis, to come on to capital... he proceeds... from the simple commodity and not from a conceptually and historically secondary form, the commodity as already modified by capitalism".

 This interpretation by Engels closely followed what Marx himself stated in his 1864 manuscript titled Results of the immediate process of production:

 "The commodity that emerges from capitalist production is different from the commodity we began with as the element, the precondition of capitalist production.
 We began with the individual commodity viewed as an autonomous article in which a specific amount of labour-time is objectified and which therefore has an exchange-value of a definite amount. (...)
 The individual commodity viewed as the product, the actual elementary component of capital that has been generated and reproduced, differs then from the individual commodity with which we began, and which we regarded as an autonomous article, as the presupposition [Voraussetzung] of capital formation."

 However, the interpretation by Engels arguably did not completely match what Marx said about his own approach.
 In his critical notes on Adolph Wagner's Textbook on political economy (1879), Marx said about his analysis of the commodity form in Capital, Volume 1 that:

 "What I proceed from is the simplest social form in which the product of labour presents itself in contemporary society, and this is the "commodity."
 This I analyse, initially in the form in which it appears."